 Advising on & Drafting Tenancy Agreements

-We will discuss with you the type and length of tenancy required, and any restrictions you would like to place on your Tenant.
-We will also ask you to consider what deposit you require, and how you want to protect it.
+Our dedicated lawyers will discuss the type and length of tenancy required, as well as any restrictions you would like to place on your Tenant.
+We will also ask you to consider the deposit you require, and how you want to protect it.

-Once we have all the required information, we will draw up a tenancy agreement that is tailor-made to your needs , and we will explain to you any related legal issues.
+Once we have gathered all the required information, we will draw up a document that is tailormade to your needs , and we will explain any related legal issues.

-If you are a tenant, we will assist you in understanding the legal implications of your Tenancy Agreement and any other paperwork involved.
-The usual agreement is an Assured Shorthold Tenancy which is a tenancy that gives a tenant the legal right to reside at a property for either a set period of time (known as a fixed term tenancy) or it may roll on a week to week or month to month basis (known as a periodic tenancy).
+If you are a tenant, we will help you to fully understand the legal implications of your Tenancy Agreement and any other paperwork involved.
+The usual agreement is an Assured Shorthold Tenancy, which gives a tenant the legal right to reside at a property for either a set period of time (known as a fixed-term tenancy) or it may roll on a week to week or month to month basis (known as a periodic tenancy).

 Whatever the agreement, we will ensure that your interests are protected as much as possible.

 Deposit Protection Schemes

 Since 6th April 2007, all landlords and letting agents have been required to protect their tenants' deposits by either insuring them or keeping the deposit in a custodial scheme.

 Energy Performance Certificates

 The EPC and report must be made available free of charge by the Landlord to the Tenant or prospective Tenant.

 Should a dispute arise between you and your tenant, we can advise you as to your legal rights and obligations and help you to settle the matter.
-If it becomes necessary, we can negotiate with your tenant, amend the tenancy agreement, commence legal proceedings and attend court hearings.
+If necessary, we can negotiate with your tenant, amend the agreement, commence legal proceedings and attend court hearings.

 Buy to Let